ahnpj/security-operations-workflows/network-monitoring-and-traffic-analysis/wireshark-traffic-analysis-and-session-reconstruction/workflow-execution.md

 There are around 8 – 10 major groups, but Wireshark dynamically shows only the ones relevant to the traffic you’re analyzing.
 In the screenshot above, for example, I was only seeing Malformed, Protocol, Sequence, and Comment, which are the most common ones in typical TCP/HTTP captures.
 </blockquote>

-#### Step 10 — Self Test 1: Extract a transmitted image and compute its MD5 hash
+##### 🔷 Phase 3.10 — Self Test 1: Extract a transmitted image and compute its MD5 hash

 A specific HTTP-delivered image transfer was identified at packet **#39765**, where an **HTTP 200 OK** response returned a **JPEG** payload.
 Wireshark reassembly was used to reconstruct the full image content across multiple TCP segments, and the JPEG file structure was observable in the Packet Details pane (Start of Image `0xFFD8`, quantization tables, Start of Scan, etc.).